open-contracting-extensions/ocds_contract_signatories_extension/README.md

 In some types of contracting processes, there can be additional signatories to the contract, or the signatories to the contract can differ from those specified in `buyer` (`publicAuthority`) and `suppliers` (`preferredBidders`).
 Use this extension only in such circumstances.

+When using `contracts.signatories` all signatories should be included, even the `buyer` and `suppliers`.
+If the `buyer` and `suppliers` are the only signatories for the contract, the `contracts.signatories` block should be omitted.

 ## Extension fields

 This extension adds a `signatories` property to the `contracts` section.
 The `signatories` property is an array of `OrganizationReference`'s.